microsoft/vscode-docs/docs/python/python-tutorial.md

 ---
 # Getting Started with Python in VS Code

-In this tutorial, you will learn how to use Python 3 in Visual Studio Code to create, run, and debug a Python "Hello World" application, work with virtual environments, use packages, and more!
+In this tutorial, you will learn how to use Python 3 in Visual Studio Code to create, run, and debug a Python "Roll a dice" application, work with virtual environments, use packages, and more!
 By using the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python), you turn VS Code into a great, lightweight Python editor.

+To learn more about the Python language, follow any of the [programming tutorials](https://wiki.python.org/moin/BeginnersGuide/Programmers) listed on python.org within the context of VS Code.

 ## Prerequisites